nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

+The first project at Flatiron School had me create a command line interface (CLI) application.
+This application had to scrape data from a website, use that data create objects modeling the items the data represented, and offer an interface for users to interact with these objects.

 Tasked with building a command line interface (CLI) that scrapes data from a website, has classes that define and create objects that model the data, and offers a user-friendy, text-based interface to interact with those objects, I selected a website that offered a list-based presentation of items that would be familiar enough to work with given the previous lessons in the course: books.

 Goodreads has a few nice book lists.
 I chose the Most Read Books This Week In The United States list.